WICG/PEPC/explainer.md

 [input element](https://html.spec.whatwg.org/multipage/input.html#the-input-element)
 parsing model).

-When the relevant permission is granted (either previously if the user agent’s permission model allows for it, or during the current session), the text should change to something informational in order to convey this (e.g. “Location shared” for a geolocation PEPC).
+When the relevant permission is granted (either previously if the user agent's permission model allows for it, or during the current session), the text should change to something informational in order to convey this (e.g. "Location shared" for a geolocation PEPC).
 The user agent should also provide a different type of UI that allows the user to change their decision.
-Also, a site might wish to style the PEPC differently in the granted state so a css selector “:granted” will be supported.
+Also, a site might wish to style the PEPC differently in the granted state so a CSS pseudo-class ":granted" will be supported.

 Example usage: